-Typography
+COM155 Typography 3 cr. hr.
 This course is an exploration of the letterform, focusing on type relationships, typographic structures, and conceptual principles.
 Students will also investigate and interpret the expressive possibilities of typography.
 Students will also learn how to work with type as a stand alone design element, incorporate type successfully with imagery, and focus on practical applications of type.
 Prerequisite: ART135 Graphic Design I.

-COM176 Journalism I
+COM176 Journalism I 3 cr. hr.
 Journalism I is an introductory news writing and reporting course.
 Students will learn to research, organize, and write news and feature stories for the mass media.
 The course will emphasize all aspects of quality writing and reporting - ethics, grammar, spelling, punctuation, organization, accuracy, completeness, taste, and readability.
 The students' goal will be to write with clarity, accuracy, and purpose under deadline pressure.

-Publications Lab
+COM190 Publications Lab 3 cr. hr.
 The student will work on special projects and assignments related to magazine, newspaper and/or photography.